YPares/nih-faust-jit/README.md

 libraries that this script may import.
 The selected DSP script is saved as part of the plugin state and therefore is saved with your DAW project.

+Both effect and instrument DSPs are supported, with MIDI notes and CCs in both cases.
+The DSP script type is normally detected from its metadata.
+E.g. if the script contains a line like:

+`declare options "[midi:on][nvoices:12]";`

+then the script will be considered to be an instrument with `12` voices of polyphony.
+But you can override this via the GUI to force the DSP script type and number of voices.

 ## Building

 First install [Rust](https://rustup.rs/) and [Faust](https://faust.grame.fr/downloads/).